Verifying your Brave Rewards profile means connecting a custodial account to your Brave Rewards profile.

-How to verify your wallet
+How to verify your Brave Rewards profile

-- Select which custodial service you'd like to use.
+Then, select which custodial service you'd like to use.

-- Make sure your account with the custodian is "verified" (i.e., that you have completed ID verification with the custodian).
+Note: Make sure your account with the custodian is "verified": i.e., that you've completed ID verification with the custodian.

 Once you have your account, you will be asked to authorize your Brave Browser with your account.
 Once you authorize the Brave Browser, you should see "Verified" in the top left of your Rewards panel.